 Music therapy patients tend to achieve the same goals.
 After a session music therapy patients may have a more positive mood or feel more relaxed.
 For patients who are using music therapy for dementia, the music therapist may sing certain songs to help recall old memories.

 Some patients with physical disabilities could benefit from these treatments as well.
 Art therapy may be a little more challenging because it requires movement of the arms.
 Therefore, this would be a good treatment for a paraplegic, but maybe not a quadriplegic.
 Individuals with physical disability would receive mental health benefits.
 Physical benefits would include better control of motion, since they would have to have control of a paintbrush, maker, or another art tool.

 On the other hand, anyone can participate in music therapy.
 For those with physical disabilities, music can help by improving movement and range of motion.
 A music therapist may tell a patient to dance, sway, clap, or even play an instrument like a tambourine to encourage movement.

-Now that all of the benefits and some of the conditions that can be treated have been introduced you can decide which one is best for you.
-If you are struggling with psychological issues, art therapy and music therapy can bring benefits.
-If you are struggling with a physical disability, music therapy may be a better option.
+Now that all of the benefits and some of the conditions that can be treated have been introduced, you can decide which one is best for you.

 In most health conditions, both art and music therapy can help bring empowering results.
-If you or a loved one is suffering from a condition where art or music therapy would bring benefits - considering looking into it.
 For more information on music therapy visit Incadence.org.